wp-plugins/comic-easel/readme.txt

 == Installation ==

 * Add the plugin, activate it.
-* Modify your theme adding <?php do_action('comic-area'); ?> in a position where to display the comic, generally it should be right above the #content and under the menu bar.
+* Modify your theme adding '<?php do_action('comic-area'); ?>' in a position where to display the comic, generally it should be right above the #content and under the menu bar.